stitchdata/docs/_integration-schemas/zoom/v1/meeting_poll_results.md

     type: "string"
     primary-key: true
     description: |
-      The email used for the {{ integration.display_name }} meeting.
+      The email of the user who submitted in the poll.

   - name: "meeting_uuid"
     type: "string"
     primary-key: true
-    description: "The meeting UUID"
+    description: "The meeting UUID."
     foreign-key-id: "meeting-uuid"

   - name: "name"